METEO 3 Lesson 7 Images

 Text description of the dry conveyor belt image.

-The image displays a 3D weather map, illustrating portions of a landmass with an overlaid satellite view depicting clouds.
+The image displays a satellite image, illustrating portions of a landmass with an overlaid satellite view depicting clouds.
 The map features several superimposed colored lines: a red line with semi-circles indicating a warm front, a blue line with triangles indicating a cold front, and a purple line combining both symbols, indicating an occluded front.
-A curved yellow arrow suggests wind direction movement.
+A curved yellow arrow from the western side of the low curving around to the south side, indicates the movement of air in the dry slot region.
 The geographical area is mostly covered by clouds, obscuring much of the land details, but coastlines and state borders are faintly visible.

 cold conveyor belt